tesserato/Elepy/ReadMe.md

 - No external output in the example provided, results in the prompt for now

 ----
+Mardown in pandoc flavor, soon to be fixed

 a~i~ =  Alternativa i;
 g~j~ = Critério j